There are different types of treatment for children with brain stem glioma.

 - Rehabilitation specialist.

-Childhood brain and spinal cord tumors may cause symptoms that begin before diagnosis and continue for months or years.
+Childhood brain stem gliomas may cause signs or symptoms that begin before diagnosis and continue for months or years.

 Some cancer treatments cause side effects months or years after treatment has ended.